openebs/openebs/contribute/design/1.x/cli_tool/cli_proposal.md

 4. Support plugins that are deployed using on openEBS ex. kubeMove,valero etc.
 5. To facilitate deployment for of major stateful applications that use OpenEBS seamlessly.
-6. Add a test that runs a job that identifies the nodes that will run the stateful workloads.
+6. Add tests that runs a jobs that identify the nodes that will be able run the stateful workloads.
-7. Add a suite of tests that are easy to apply on the repository with a simple commad like ``` go test -cover -race ./... ```
+7. Add a suite of tests that are easy to apply on the repository with a simple commad like ``` go test -cover -race ./... ``` leveraging the functions defined in the cli-tool.

+This proposal doesn't aim to add new features to OpenEBS, it only aims to add a new way for any user to interact with OpenEBS.

 ### Proposed Usage Options